 clear command, see the Airflow documentation.

-To clear a full DAG run, go to the Tree View in the Airflow UI and then click Clear as shown in the following image.
+To clear a full DAG run, go to the Grid View in the Airflow UI, click on the DAG run, and then click Clear as shown in the following image.

 Add notes to cleared tasks and DAGs